Lifan-9527/Triple-Nobles/README.md

 This is a poker game implemented with Golang.
 It's a very popular game in China, which is named as "San Gong", means Triple-Nobles in English.

+GUI is not been applied on the game.